flipt-io/flipt-client-sdks/flipt-client-java/README.md

 This SDK currently supports the following OSes/architectures:

 - Linux x86_64
+- Linux x86_64 (musl)
 - Linux arm64
+- Linux arm64 (musl)
 - MacOS x86_64
 - MacOS arm64

+### Glibc vs Musl

+Most Linux distributions use [Glibc](https://en.wikipedia.org/wiki/Glibc), but some distributions like Alpine Linux use [Musl](https://en.wikipedia.org/wiki/Musl).
+If you are using Alpine Linux, you will need to install the `musl` version of the client.

 ## Usage